Proclamation 80: Legal authority

 the persons composing the combinations aforesaid to disperse, and retire peaceably to their respective abodes within twenty days from this date.

 With this order, it became legal for Lincoln to call forth the militia, to "suppress such combinations [which prevent the execution of the laws of the United States]," as the Militia Act provided.

 However, there were restrictions on the number of men and the length of time they could serve in these capacities.
 State governors had more authority than the President of the United States to extend their service.
 Section 4 of the Militia Act of 1795 provided:

 That the militia employed in the service of the United States, shall receive the same pay and allowances, as the troops of the United States, And that no officer, non-commissioned officer or private of the militia shall be compelled to serve more than three months in any one year, nor more than in due rotation with every other able-bodied man of the same rank in the battalion to which be belongs.

 On March 2, 1799, the number of militia members able to be called by the president for a provisional army was limited to 75,000 men.
-Prior to the Civil War, this limit had never been adjusted to reflect the growth in the nation's population, which increased from approximately 5.3 million in 1800 to more than 31 million in 1860.
+Prior to the Civil War, this limit had never been adjusted to reflect the growth in the nation's population.
 During that time, there had not been a domestic insurrection in the United States even on the scale of the short-lived Whiskey Rebellion of the early 1790s, and therefore little impetus for Congress to reconsider the numerical limits to the militia that had been codified in the late eighteenth century.